pcmueller/tic-tac-toe/planning-doc.md

 JS:
 - Refactor evaluateGrid's helper functions so that turnCounter decrement in declareWinner is no longer necessary
 - Use SRP to compartmentalize updateCurrentPlayer functionality (add helper function to increment turnCounter)
-- Simplify checkForWinner - DRY out conditionals using second array or function
+- Simplify checkForWinner - DRY out conditionals
 - Fix border clicking issue - only execute function if classList includes "box"

 CSS: